 The composition of the Audit Committee is as under:

-Mr. L. Ganesh - Independent Director
+Mr. Lakshminarayan Ganesh - Independent Director

-Mr. Sudipto Sarkar - Independent Director
+Mr. Anil Kumar Nehru - Independent Director

-Mr. Rajeev Gupta - Independent Director
+Mr. Rajeev Gupta Independent Director

-Mr. Arjun Oberoi - Managing Director Development
+Mr. Arjun Singh Oberoi - Managing Director Development

 The Policy aims to engage Directors (including non-executive and independentnon-executive directors) who are highly skilled competent and experienced persons withinone or more fields of business finance accounting law management sales marketingadministration corporate governance technical operations or other disciplines related tothe business of the Company.
-The Directors shall be able to positively carry out theirsupervisory role on the management and the general affairs of the Company;
+The Directors are able to positively carry out theirsupervisory role on the management and the general affairs of the Company;

-the nature of positions held by the individual including directorships or otherrelationships and the impact they may have on the Directors ability to exerciseindependent judgment;
+The nature of positions held by the individual including directorships or otherrelationships and the impact they may have on the Directors ability to exerciseindependent judgment;